getjoystick/joystick-python/README.md

 ## Usage

 We provide two types of clients: asynchronous and synchronous.
-They have exactly the same interfaces, the only difference is a way you import them.
+They have exactly the same interfaces, the only difference is how you import them.

 ### Async / Sync